Skip to main content

 As clinical decision support systems (CDSS) become common in healthcare, IT teams face new challenges.
 They must deliver CDSSs that are user-friendly, accurate, and optimizable—goals that A/B testing can help achieve.

-Here’s an overview of how A/B testing can be applied to the CDSS lifecycle.
+Here’s an overview of how A/B testing can be applied to the CDSS lifecycle and other healthcare application testing efforts.

 What is a clinical decision support system (CDSS)?